 - Try to define “common knowledge” in your discipline to map out the allowable range of undocumented assertions.

 - Ask instructional librarians to teach class sessions on research skills relevant to your specific assignment, including ways to use reference resources as initial overviews, and to use databases for identifying relevant journal articles.
-Mention other resources for self-instruction such as handbooks on research writing in your discipline.
+Mention other resources for self-instruction such as handbooks or websites on research writing in your discipline.

 - Maintain a reputation of being tough on cheating without letting that seem your only focus: